juergengeck/one.projfs/README.md

             new DebugFileSystem(...),
             new TypesFileSystem(...)
         ];

         const rootFS = new CombinedFileSystem(fileSystems);

-        // Use one.ifsprojfs instead of the 7-layer stack
+        // Use one.projfs instead of the 7-layer stack
         this.projfsProvider = new IFSProjFSProvider({
             instancePath: this.instanceDirectory,
             virtualRoot: this.config.projfsRoot || 'C:\\OneFiler',
             fileSystem: rootFS,
             cacheTTL: 30
         });

         await this.projfsProvider.mount();
         // Users can now access ONE content at C:\OneFiler!
     }